jessawright/resistor-decoder/README.md

 ## Design choices
 * Most resistor decoders on the internet use arbitrarily chosen colors on the screen to represent the colors of the bands.
-I think that is silly.
-I am going to find photos of resistors and average them to determine the colors for screen display.
+I chose my colors based on photos of actual resistors.
 * Some resistor decoders have some idealized shape to represent the resistor.
-I'm going to base my shape on actual photos of resistors.
+While my shape is still somewhat idealized, it is based on a tracing of a photo of a resistor.
-* Font choice will be informed by the fonts I see on resistors, in documentation, and on electrical diagrams.
+* Font choice will be informed by the fonts I see on resistors, in documentation, on electrical diagrams, and on PCBs.